Keighvoh001/Keighvoh001/README.md

-- 👋 Hi, I’m @Kevin paul Onyancha
+- 👋 Hi, I’m Kevin paul Onyancha
 - 👀 I’m interested in data
-- 🌱 I’m currently learning data science
+- 🌱 I’m currently learning software development
 - 📫 How to reach me @ konyanchapaul@gmail.com

 <!---
-Keighvoh001/Keighvoh001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+kevin paul onyancha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->